 The Collaborative Research Center (CRC) aims at increasing the efficiency of stationary gas turbines and aero-engines by harnessing unsteady phenomena inherent in the system.

-Scientists from TU Berlin, FU Berlin, RWTH Aachen, and DLR jointly work on aspects related to unsteady turbomachinery.
+Scientists from TU Berlin and FU Berlin jointly work on aspects related to unsteady turbomachinery.

 The CRC includes an integrated research training group that provides doctoral candidates with a structured program for scientific and interdisciplinary training.